DylanJWan/DH110-DylanWan/presenting/README.md

 sustainability levels of fish, what grocery stores near you currently provide that fish, and information on related fish products.

 ### Research
-I conducted a hueristic evaluation of seafoodwatch.org to understand the current ux problems related to the site.
-See more about this at [link ot as 1}
+I conducted a hueristic evaluation of [seafoodwatch.org]( to understand the current ux problems related to the site.
+See more about the [heuristic evaluation](

+I also conducted usability testing with [Marine Stewardship Council](msc.org).
+The test was taken in my empty dorm room with Zoom, screen recording and recording the participant.
+In my first heuristic evaluation of the site, the two heuristics I rated most poorly were “Recognition Rather than Recall” and “Aesthetic and Minimalist Design.”
+My test therefore evaluated the ease of navigation and content very heavily.

 ### Design